Organize Your Lab With the 5S Method

 Assigning each member of the lab a specific ‘zone’ to take care of also helps to reinforce the previous steps.
-Giving ownership of an area to an individual means they will be accountable for the state of the area, though maintaining the lab should be everyone’s responsibility!
+Giving ownership of an area to an individual means they will be accountable for the state of the area, though maintaining a 5S lab should be everyone’s responsibility!

 Step 5: Sustain

 As alluded to previously, sustaining the entire system is the most challenging step of 5S.
-Many 5S systems fizzle out and die after just a few months, before they have the chance to become a habit.
-During these vulnerable months, it is important for the activities to be reinforced.
+Many 5S systems go out of steam after just a few months, before they have the chance to become a habit.
+During these vulnerable months, it is important for the associated activities to be reinforced.

 This means getting everyone on board with the housekeeping rules, as well as having regular walkthroughs to ensure each area is properly maintained.
 The results of the walkthrough should be shared with members of the lab, so that areas in need of improvement can be worked on.
 Make sure that every member of the team feels included in the project, always keeping an open ear to suggestions for improvement.
 Remember that there is no ‘final goal’, each 5S activity is a continuous process!

 How a 5S Laboratory Can Improve Efficiency

 Most of us are (or have been) guilty of messy benchtops and dirty fume hoods, excusing ourselves from cleaning up: ‘I’ve got better things to do’ or ‘oh, it’s going to be messy later anyway’.
-The beauty of the 5S method is that once it is ingrained into the culture of the workplace, good housekeeping becomes a habit instead of a chore.
+The beauty of the 5S method is that once it is ingrained into the culture of the workplace, good housekeeping becomes a routine habit instead of a chore.

 Having a clean environment appeals to our visual sense; if our workspace is tidy to begin with, we are more likely to leave the area in the same state as we found it in.
-5S ensures that at a glance, we can tell exactly where something should belong!
-5S also improves the safety of a lab, by ensuring that dangerous situations are not hidden by clutter, but instead stick out like a sore thumb.
+A 5S-ready laboratory also ensures that at a glance, we can tell exactly where something should belong!
+In this manner, 5S also improves the safety of a lab, ensuring that dangerous situations are not hidden by clutter but instead stick out like a sore thumb.

 By ensuring the availability and cleanliness of equipment, items